amit0523/how-to-do-secure-coding-and-create-secure-software/README.md

 then we have 11 instructions per character.
 If the length we want to check is 1000 then it will be 11,000 instructions and it will take only 11 microseconds (11 * 10^-6 seconds).
 So, this time is also not noticeable.

+2. Avoid using global variables.
+In object oriented languages avoid using public variables as much as possible.
+In C language also you should avoid global variables, but in case you need to use some, then make them 'static' so that they are not visible outside the file.

+3. Don't expose all functions to the user.
+Expose only those functions that the user will actually need, rest of the functions should be private/protected in object oriented languages and static in C language.

+4. Initialize all variables (global/local/private/protected/public) to proper values (in C/C++ uninitialized global and static variables are automatically initialized to 0).

 In my opinion, if you follow these points then your functions/software will be secure.
 I follow these points and my functions/software are fully secure, they